-- Academic libraries in the context of institutions of higher learning. - Strategic issues and trends, including scholarly communication and publishing, funding and access models, physical and digital library spaces and communities, and performance measures and assessment. - User populations, their needs and information-seeking behaviour. - Impact of digital resources on collections, access, services and instruction. - Academic librarians as information specialist, educator, scholar and leader.
+- · Academic libraries in the context of institutions of higher learning. - Strategic issues and trends, including scholarly communication and publishing, funding and access models, physical and digital library spaces and communities, and performance measures and assessment. - User populations, their needs and information-seeking behaviour. - Impact of digital resources on collections, access, services and instruction. - Academic librarians as information specialist, educator, scholar and leader.

 The course is organized into five modules (broad themes) - Introduction and Context, Academic Library Users, Environment and Infrastructure, Roles for Academic Librarians, and Conclusion - with one or more weekly lessons (specific topics) associated with each module.
 Over the thirteen lessons of the course, we will explore these aspects at a necessarily high level.
 It is hoped that the readings, assignments and learning activities will offer you the opportunity to explore areas of special interest to you in more depth.
+Enrolment in this course is restricted to graduate students in the Master of Library and Information Science (MLIS) program.